aoverko/langcraftSP24/README.md

 ![logo](<codenet logo.png>)

-Creators: Bogdan Mygovych, Ariana Overko, Jonah Y
+Creators: Bogdan Mygovych, Ariana Overko, Jonah Yurkanin

 Language Overview: This language is built on top of JS and is a general-purpose language.